Honesty and Integrity: Associate Appraisers of America

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
 In our field, as with any profession, we must follow strict ethical considerations.

-We have a great deal of responsibilities as appraisers but first and foremost we answer to our clients.
-More often than not, for a normal residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you desire to review an appraisal report, you should obtain it through your lender.
-Other responsibilities also include, accurate sums appropriate to the scope of the report, attaining and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is standard operating procedure for us at Associate Appraisers of America.
+As appraisers our chief responsibility is to their client.
+Typically, in residential practice, the appraiser's client is the lender ordering the appraisal.
+Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
+As a homeowner, if you want to review an appraisal report, you normally have to obtain it from your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment's nature, attaining and keeping a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is is what we do everyday at Associate Appraisers of America.

-Associate Appraisers of America has worked hard for its reputation for completing appraisals with the highest of ethics.
+Associate Appraisers of America has worked hard for its track record for completing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers will often be obligated to consider the interests of third parties, including homeowners, buyers and sellers, or others.
-Those third parties normally are spelled out in the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers will frequently be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+Typically the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-We meet or beat the industry standards and guidelines set in place for ethics.
-We won't accept anything less from ourselves.
-Doing assignments on contingency fees is never an option.
+When working on an assignment, we follow the highest ethical standards possible.
+We don't do assignments on contingency fees.
 That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since increasing the value of the home would raise the fee.
+That is probably the appraisal industries most important rule, because it would invite appraisal fraud since raising the value of the home would raise the their paycheck.
 We don't do that.
-Other unprofessional practices may be defined by state law or professional societies that the appraiser belongs.
+Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.